rubzk/pollo-discord-bot/README.md

 # pollo-discord-bot
-A simple discord bot that ask you would do it if Riquelme ask you to do it
+A simple discord bot that ask you if you would do it if Riquelme ask you to do it